List of Knights of Sidonia volumes

-Knights of Sidonia is a Japanese science fiction manga series by Tsutomu Nihei.
-It debuted in Kodansha's magazine Afternoon June issue in 2009.
-Since then, 15 tankōbon have been released.
+Knights of Sidonia is a Japanese manga series by Tsutomu Nihei.
+It was serialized in Kodansha's Monthly Afternoon magazine from April 2009 to September 2015.
+Its chapters were compiled in 15 tankōbon volumes, released between September 23, 2009, and November 20, 2015.
 The manga has been licensed in North America by Vertical, who released all volumes in English between February 5, 2013, and April 26, 2016.
-The manga ended on September 25, 2015.